Daniel J. Frey

 Fear will always be with us.

-There is only one power in this universe that has the ability to overcome it.
+There is only one power in this universe that can overcome it.

 Love.